microsoft/hivedscheduler/example/feature/README.md

 ## SKU Type
 ### Description
-`skuType` is the leaf `cellType` which do not has internal topology anymore.
+`skuType` is the leaf `cellType` which does not have internal topology anymore.

 If `skuType` is specified in the job, only that type of leaf cell will be allocated to the job, otherwise, any type of leaf cell can be allocated.